linum/ansible-role-proxmox-vms/README.md

 ```

-Add new Ubuntu distribution
+Add new Debian/Ubuntu distribution
 ------------

-To add a new Ubuntu distribution you have the following options:
+To add a new Debian/Ubuntu distribution you have the following options:

 * You can add the deploy-args file in templates
   directory.
 E.g. deploy-args-cosmic.j2.
 But this is optional.
 The